Make The Most From The Money You Already Earn

 In a Nutshell

-A spending plan helps us to avoid impulse buying.
-We buy only what we planned to buy and only those things our plan tells us we can afford.
+A spending plan helps you avoid impulse buying.
+You should buy only what you planned to buy and only those things you can readily afford.

 Awesome site you’ve got here.
 Looks like you really know your stuff.
 I’m glad I found this in my searches.